 Many at Rose Morris wished to discontinue the AC-30.
 It was difficult to manufacture and the high gain structure of the AC-30 preamp section was incompatible with the low quality preamp tubes available in the early 80's.

 Rose Morris contacted former Marshall engineer Ken Flegg to investigate the possibility of a redesign the AC-30 onto a single printed circuit board to simplify the amp and reduce manufacturing costs.
 Flegg designed and developed a new single PC board AC-30 that would be simpler, faster and less expensive to build.
 Flegg also trimmed back the gain in the preamp to accommodate the lower quality tubes that were commonly available in this period.

 Initially, Rose Morris hoped that Ken Flegg would build the new AC-30 in his own facility, but that idea was scrapped when it was determined that Flegg might not have enough cacacity to satisfy demand.
 Rose Morris next turned to Audio Factors, a large electronics subcontractor in the UK, to manufacture the AC-30TB and AC-30TBR.

 Rose Morris produced several different versions of the AC-30 amp that they called the AC-30TBR.
 It was first introduced as the 1985 limited edition "Silver Jubilee" edition.
-The model carried on, less the limited edition badging, from 1986 through 1990.
+The model carried on, less the limited edition badging, for two additional years.
 This series of amps can be identified by the words "The Original AC-30 Topboost" on the control panel (see control panel above).

 The AC-30TBR had four ECC83, two ECC82, one ECC81, and four EL-84 tubes.
 The amp did not have a tube rectifier.
 It had three channels, Top Boost circuitry in the "Brilliant" channel, Vib-Trem, reverb, and two 16 ohm 12" Celestion Greenbacks.